 Hong Kong has only four DTAs – China, Thailand, Belgium and Luxembourg, compared to Barbados with 15 DTAs plus the Caricom treaty, Mauritius with 32 DTAs etc.

-Although Hong Kong has a poor treat treaty network, foreign investors could mitigate by interposing other jurisdictions in a chain of offshore entities.
-However, some jurisdictions might include certain clauses in their DTAs or domestic legislations precluding from treaty shopping.
+Although Hong Kong has a poor treaty network, foreign investors could mitigate this by interposing other jurisdictions in a chain of offshore entities.
+However, some jurisdictions might include certain clauses in their DTAs or domestic legislations precluding treaty shopping.
 Foreign investors should be aware that the structure should be well planned to address the issues, and it is important to look at the overseas company structure from both a taxation and an operational point of view.

 In order to be competitive as one of the most preferred holding company locations, Hong Kong is eager to expand its DTA networks.

 Hong Kong as preferred investment holding location